germanbrew/terraform-provider-dotenv/README.md

 If you wish to work on the provider, you'll first need [Go](http://www.golang.org) installed on your machine (see [Requirements](#requirements) above).

+You will also need to install the devtools used in this project (see [Install and update development tools](#install-and-update-development-tools)).

-To compile the provider, run `go install`.
-This will build the provider and put the provider binary in the `$GOPATH/bin` directory.
+To compile the provider, run `make build`.
+This will build the provider and put the provider binary in the `./bin` directory (see [Testing the provider locally](#testing-the-provider-locally)).

-To generate or update documentation, run `go generate`.
+To generate or update documentation, run `make generate`.

 In order to run the full suite of Acceptance tests, run `make testacc`.

-*Note:* Acceptance tests create real resources, and often cost money to run.

 ```shell
 make testacc